NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 [Sunan Ibn Majah 308](https://sunnah.com/ibnmajah:308)

-> It was narrated that 'Umar said: "The Messenger of Allah saw me urinating while standing, and he said: 'O 'Umar, do not urinate standing up.'
+> … 'Umar said: "The Messenger of Allah saw me urinating while standing, and he said: 'O 'Umar, do not urinate standing up.'
 So I never urinated whilst standing after that."

 ## Muslims aren’t allowed to urinate in water {#no-urinating-in-water}

 [Sunan Ibn Majah 343](https://sunnah.com/ibnmajah:343)

-> It was narrated from Jabir that: The Messenger of Allah forbade urinating into standing water.
+> …The Messenger of Allah forbade urinating into standing water.

 So it seems our Muslim brothers can not urinate into a water toilet, especially not standing up.